sahhermans/Computational_Physics/README.md

 Project 2: A variational quantum Monte Carlo (VQMC) simulation of the helium atom.

-Project 3: A lattice boltzmann method fluid simulation.
+Project 3: A lattice boltzmann method (LBM) fluid simulation.